BIMIB-DISCo/MaREA/README.md

 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/getClusters.png?raw=true "Title")
 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/clustersDownloaded.png?raw=true "Title")

-MaREA allows to stratify dataset(s) with K means cluster method.
+MaREA allows to stratify dataset(s) with K-means cluster method.

 Use **Number of clusters** to chose a range of K values.
-Each value correspond to a  number of groups dataset will be divide.
-So chose a range from 2 to 5 will divide same dataset in 2,3,4 and 5 groups.
+Each value corresponds to a number of clustes in which the dataset will be split.
+Chosing a range from 2 to 5 will divide the same dataset in 2,3,4 and 5 groups.

 Use **scale variables** to normalize dataset values.
  - *divide row by max*: divide each row by their maximum values.
  - *divide col by max*: divide each col by their maximum values.
  - *none*: do nothing

-Use **Data** to chose if stratify dataset based on metabolic transcript or RAS score
+Use **Data** to chose whether stratify the dataset based on metabolic transcript or on RAS.

 **Number of replicates**: perform analysis many times and return the best clusterization.